BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 Only 4 calls are made on `page.home.visit();`, using `cy.wait()` we can be sure that oredring is correct, because previous call have time to finish, and next command is called after 5 seconds.

+After making sure that order is correct you can remove `cy.wait()` commands.

 :::

 When you find correct order of interceptions you can add them to your test.

 ### Final test with mock data example

 In this example we are adding 3 products, so `addToCart` is called 3 times.
-If there is more than one call with same url ending, data should alyaws be in same order as api calls.
+If there is more than one call with same url ending, data should always be in same order as api calls.
 So there is no need to check if we are using correct data.

 ```ts
 import page from '../pages/factory';